Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Results

-Fitting the data to the simple Cox model is very inefficient and in the extreme cases, power is below \(0.4.\) The sample size that would be needed to increase power to 0.9 in such a scenario is excessive.
-Figure~\ref{fig:power_sigma_sq} shows that this simple method has power lower than the conditional score method whenever \(\gamma\neq 0\) and becomes increasingly inefficient as \(\gamma\) increases and also shows that the efficiency of this method is not affected by \(\sigma.\) Figure~\ref{fig:power_var2} suggests that power might decrease with \(\phi_2\).
-Hence, it is important to include the longitudinal data in the analysis when there is a suspected correlation between the longitudinal data and the survival endpoint.
+Fitting the data to the simple Cox model is very inefficient and in the extreme cases, power is below $0.5.$ The sample size that would be needed to increase power to 0.9 in such a scenario is excessive.
+This simple method has power lower than the conditional score method whenever $\gamma\neq 0$ and becomes increasingly inefficient as $\gamma$ increases and as $\phi_2$ increases.
+The efficiency of this method appears to increase slightly with $\sigma.$ Hence, it is important to include the longitudinal data in the analysis when there is a suspected correlation between the longitudinal data and the survival endpoint.

 The final method, where TTE outcomes are fit to a Cox proportional hazards model with the longitudinal data as a time-varying covariate, appears to be a simple yet effective way of including longitudinal data in the analysis.
-The achieved power is at least 0.69 but is usually lower than the conditional score method.
-However, scenarios where this method outperformes the conditional score are when \(\sigma=0\) or \(\phi_2=0\) indicating that the longitudinal data is free of measurement error or there are no between-patient differences between the slopes of the longitudinal trajectories.
-The efficiency decreases as longitudinal data increase in noise or as patient differences become larger, that is as \(\sigma\) and \(\phi_2\) increase.
-This method has the advantage that we do not need to specify the functional form of the longitudinal data, for example that it is linear in time.
-Taking these advantages into account, we still believe that the most efficient and practical method is the conditional score, which includes the longitudinal data and takes into account the measurement error.
+The achieved power is at least 0.78 but is usually lower than the conditional score method.
+However, scenarios where this method outperformes the conditional score are when $\sigma=0$ or $\phi_2=0$ indicating that the longitudinal data is free of measurement error or there are no between-patient differences in the slopes of the longitudinal trajectories.
+The efficiency decreases as longitudinal data increase in noise or as patient differences become larger, that is as $\sigma$ and $\phi_2$ increase.

+An advantage of the two alternative Cox models is that there is no criteria to have a minimum of two longitudinal observations to be included in the at-risk process.
+In fact, for these alternative models, we need not specify the functional form of the trajectory of the longitudinal data, for example that it is linear in time.
+Taking these considerations into account, we believe that the most efficient and practical method is the conditional score, which includes the longitudinal data and takes into account the measurement error.